-Credit losses on financing receivables (continued)
+a) Credit losses on financing receivables (continued)

-With respect to the ECL based on IFRS 9, determined in accordance with the CBK guidelines, we have selected a sample of financing facilities outstanding as at the reporting date, which included rescheduled financing facilities, and checked the appropriateness of the Group's determination of significant increase in credit risk and the resultant basis for classification of the financing facilities into various stages.
+With respect to the ECL based on IFRS 9, determined in accordance with the CBK guidelines, we have selected a sample of financing facilities outstanding as at the reporting date, which included rescheduled financing facilities, and evaluated the Group's determination of significant increase in credit risk and the resultant basis for classification of the financing facilities into various stages.
 We involved our specialists to review the ECL model in terms of key data, methods and assumptions used to ensure they are in line with IFRS 9 requirements, determined in accordance with CBK guidelines.
-For a sample of financing facilities, we have evaluated the Group's staging criteria, Exposure at Default ("EAD") Probability of Default ("PD") and Loss Given Default ("LGD") including the eligibility and value of collateral considered in the ECL models used by the Group, in order to determine ECL taking into consideration CBK guidelines.
-We have also assessed the consistency of various inputs and assumptions used by the Group's management to determine ECL.
+For a sample of financing facilities, we have evaluated the Group's staging criteria, Exposure at Default ("EAD") Probability of Default ("PD") and Loss Given Default ("LGD") including the eligibility and value of collateral considered in the ECL models used by the Group, and the overlays considered by management in view of the ongoing economic impacts, in order to determine ECL taking into consideration CBK guidelines.
+We have also evaluated the various inputs and assumptions used by the Group's management to determine ECL.